cisagov/ScubaGear/baselines/aad.md

 Only users with the Guest Inviter role SHOULD be able to invite guest users.

 <!--Policy: MS.AAD.8.2v1; Criticality: SHOULD -->
-- _Rationale:_ By only allowing an authorized groups of individuals to invite external users to create accounts in the tenant, an agency can enforce a guest user account approval process, reducing the risk of unauthorized accounts being created.
+- _Rationale:_ By only allowing an authorized group of individuals to invite external users to create accounts in the tenant, an agency can enforce a guest user account approval process, reducing the risk of unauthorized accounts being created.
 - _Last modified:_ June 2023

 #### MS.AAD.8.3v1